alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 ### Conflict of Interest

 All reports will be kept confidential with details shared only with people involved in report handling.
 If a person handling the report (team lead or programme director) is linked with the ongoing issue, they will declare their Conflict of Interest and remove themselves from any discussion related to the report handling.
 Resolution action may also include identifying appropriate members from within the Open Research Community Building Team if more support for the person handling the report is needed.

 ### Attribution & Acknowledgements

 This code of conduct is based on the Open Code of Conduct from the [TODO Group](https://github.com/todogroup/opencodeofconduct/) and [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html).

-Statement and report handling process has been derived from the Eastern University Academic Charter School (EUACS) Student Code of Conduct derived from the work of Ted Wachtel at International Institute for Restorative Practices (IIRP).
+Restorative practice statement  and report handling process has been derived from the Eastern University Academic Charter School (EUACS) Student Code of Conduct derived from the work of Ted Wachtel at International Institute for Restorative Practices (IIRP).